 - The Rehoming Officer is available for contact by email or telephone to support and address any issues after this period.

-Types of dogs available
+Types of dogs available for adoption

 Companion Dogs (€500 suggested donation)